aridoza/foundational-java/oop-java-lesson/05.abstract-classes-lesson/README.md

 # Abstract classes

-Students will be able to differentiate between abstract classes and interfaces and understand when to use an abstract class.
+Students will be able write an abstract classes and understand when to use one.

 - Topics:
-   - Difference between abstract classes and interfaces
+   - Abstract classes
 - Activity: Monitors
 - Sizing: 1 (smallest)